-Espoo, Finland, 31 January 2018 – Basware, the global leader in networked source-to-pay solutions, e-invoicing and innovative financing services today predicted that the number of US invoices that are processed manually using Optical Character Recognition (OCR) technology is moving toward extinction.
+Espoo, Finland, 30 January 2018 – Basware, the global leader in networked source-to-pay solutions, e-invoicing, and innovative financing services today predicted that the number of US invoices that are processed manually using Optical Character Recognition (OCR) technology is moving toward extinction.

-“Traditionally, onboarding suppliers to sending methods other than paper has been a roadblock, hence why OCR has become common place in most AP departments”, Said Michael Jasper, Director of Basware’s Network business in the Americas.
-“Today, the top suppliers have the capability to send an electronic invoice, and two-thirds of the remaining suppliers can send an e-mail from their accounting system.
-That is why OCR is going to go away”, Says Jasper.
+“Traditionally, onboarding suppliers to sending methods other than paper has been a roadblock, hence why OCR has become commonplace in most Accounts Payable departments,” said Michael Jasper, Director of Basware’s Network business in the Americas.
+“Today, the top suppliers can send an electronic invoice, and two-thirds of the remaining suppliers can send an e-mail from their accounting system.
+That is why OCR is going to go away,” says Jasper.
 “Basware has a way to read those PDF invoices without using OCR, resulting in accurate, real time data at a fraction of the cost.”

 McDonald’s Germany has seen their invoice processing time improve from 20 days to 7, thanks to Basware’s touchless invoice receiving.
-Basware first migrated the company’s largest suppliers to electronic invoices, allowing the Accounts Payable department at McDonald’s to process structured invoice data without human intervention.
-Together with Basware, McDonald’s then offered all of its 30,000 suppliers free, flexible invoice sending methods from Basware, with the majority of suppliers choosing to send invoices via e-mail.
+Basware first migrated the company’s largest suppliers to electronic invoices, allowing the AP department at McDonald’s to process structured invoice data without human intervention.
+Together with Basware, McDonald’s then offered all its 30,000 suppliers free, flexible invoice sending methods from Basware.
+The majority of suppliers chose to send invoices via e-mail.
 McDonald’s is now targeting to have 90% of their invoices processed automatically.

 “Basware PDF e-invoice helps us save time and money when processing invoices,” says Daniel Voigt, Senior Manager of Process Management for McDonald’s Deutschland.

-“The suppliers can continue to send the same invoices they do today, and customers can ingest the data in near real time without errors, or manual validation steps is a real game changer for our industry.”
+“The suppliers can continue to send the same invoices they do today, and customers can ingest the data in near real-time without errors or manual validation steps.
+This is a real game changer for our industry.”

-Moving away from OCR and other manual processes also results in higher automation and significant cost savings.
+Moving away from OCR and other manual processes also result in higher automation and significant cost savings.

 Read more on this topic here, where Michael Jasper makes a clear case for PDF e-invoicing.